Home » Why some homes don’t get shown

 Dear Phyllis,

-We have had our home on the market for two months.
+We have had our Pasadena home on the market for two months.
 During the first couple of weeks, we had about 15 people come by to look, but since then, we only get a couple of different ones a week.
 I keep reading that there is a shortage of homes for sale, so why is our home the exception to the rule?
+Jamie

 Dear Jamie,

-3. • Phyllis calls the home seller.
-The seller does not answer the phone.
+3. • Phyllis texts the home seller.

 4. • Kris and the buyers are waiting.
 The listing agent, Phyllis, is waiting.

-7. • Realtor® Kris now calls her clients (a couple with two schedules) to confirm the appointment.
+7. • Realtor Kris now calls her clients (a couple with two schedules) to confirm the appointment.

 Related Post: Hiring your real estate friend